Windsor F.C. (2011): Mascot

 Windsor FC's mascot is Scotty the Stag and he has helped raise money for charity and visited children at Wexham Park Hospital.
 Scotty has also taken part in a number of mascot races, the first at Windsor Race Course when he managed 3rd place, and the second at the Annual Mascot Grand National at Huntingdon Race Course when he finished 6th.
 In 2012 he finished second out of 47 runners at the Mascot Grand National at Kempton Park Racecourse.
 Scotty has also completed the Windsor Half Marathon, walked 26 miles from Windsor Castle to White City (following the Olympic Marathon route of 1908) and has also climbed Mount Snowden – all in aid of Thames Hospicecare.
 It is estimated Scotty has raised well in excess of £10k for charities.
 Season 2015–16 has seen Scotty laid low with a severe back injury.

 Youth teams

 Windsor FC has 28 youth teams in place with over 300 players from the under-7s up to the under-16s.
 Windsor FC Youth compete locally in the cup competitions and leagues of their age groups.

 Several players have joined professional club academies, with Max Kinseler and Calvin Morgan joining the Berks & Bucks U-16s as well as Adam Richards and Brandon Blair taking places at the John Madejski Academy.
 The club has also signed a formal link with Reading with many of the youth team players representing both Windsor FC and Reading FC at their age group.
 Jack Stacey also played for the club at the beginning of his career before joining the Reading academy.

 Governance

-The financial basis of the club will be as a social enterprise.
+The financial basis of the club was expected to be a social enterprise.